-SC State Housing has eight major 'products and services' that represent its core business functions and that are delivered by various methods depending on the guidelines set forth in each program's rules and regulations (see also Section III, Category 7 - Business Results).
+SC State Housing has nine major 'products and services' that represent its core business functions and are delivered by various methods depending on the guidelines set forth in each program's rules and regulations (see also Section III, Category 7 - Business Results).

-- The Mortgage Bond program is delivered through lenders and brokers who offer mortgages secured by bond proceeds from bonds issued under SC State Housing's name that are subsequently used to purchase said mortgages. - The South Carolina Housing Trust Fund Program is delivered primarily through developers (private sector and non-profit) who act according to the rules set forth in state guidelines and who act under the administrative oversight of SC State Housing. - The HOME Investment Partnerships Program is delivered through developers (private sector, public sector and non-profit) who act according to the rules set forth in federal guidelines and who are regulated under the administrative oversight of both SC State Housing and HUD. - The Multifamily Tax Exempt Bond Program is delivered through developers (private sector and non-profit) who act according to the rules set forth in federal guidelines and who are monitored by SC State Housing staff. - The Low Income Housing Tax Credit Program is delivered through developers (private and non-profit) who act according to the rules set forth in federal guidelines and who are under the Administrative oversight of both SC State Housing and the Internal Revenue Service. - The Housing Choice Voucher Program is delivered through Housing Assistance Payments Contracts with landlords and property owners who are under the administrative oversight of both SC State Housing and HUD. - The Contract Administration Program is delivered through property owners and management agents who are under administrative oversight of both SC State Housing and HUD. - The Neighborhood Stabilization Program (NSP) is delivered through local governments and developers (private sector and non-profit) who act according to the rules set forth in federal guidelines and who are regulated under the administrative oversight of both SC State Housing and HUD.
+- The Mortgage Bond Program is delivered through lenders and brokers who offer mortgages secured by bond proceeds from bonds issued under SC State Housing's name. - The South Carolina Housing Trust Fund Program is delivered primarily through developers (private sector and nonprofit) who act according to the rules set forth in state guidelines and who act under the administrative oversight of SC State Housing. - The HOME Investment Partnerships Program is delivered through developers (private sector, public sector and nonprofit) who act according to the rules set forth in federal guidelines and who are regulated under the administrative oversight of both SC State Housing and HUD. - The Multifamily Tax Exempt Bond Program is delivered through developers (private sector and nonprofit) who act according to the rules set forth in federal guidelines and who are monitored by SC State Housing staff.

+- The Low Income Housing Tax Credit Program is delivered through developers (private and nonprofit) who act according to the rules set forth in federal guidelines and who are under the Administrative oversight of both SC State Housing and the Internal Revenue Service. - The Housing Choice Voucher Program is delivered through Housing Assistance Payments Contracts with landlords and property owners who are under the administrative oversight of both SC State Housing and HUD. - The Contract Administration Program is delivered through property owners and management agents who are under administrative oversight of both SC State Housing and HUD. - The Neighborhood Stabilization Program (NSP) is delivered through local governments and developers (private sector and nonprofit) who act according to the rules set forth in federal guidelines and are regulated under the administrative oversight of both SC State Housing and HUD. - The SC Homeownership and Employment Lending Program (SC HELP) is a function of the SC Housing Corp., the nonprofit division of SC State Housing.
+SC HELP operates under the support of the Board of Directors of the SC Housing Corp. and the direction of the US Department of the Treasury.
+Services are delivered through dedicated SC Housing Corp./SC HELP staff and joint agreements with SC State Housing.
+Benefits are delivered to struggling but responsible homeowners throughout the state through a network of trained and certified counselors.